alper/alpernl/content/posts/scrubbing-secrets-with-jj/index.md

 I wrote this in part from memory after having done other things for a few weeks so I may have gotten some points wrong but all in all this should roughly work.
 Any suggestions or additions are welcome.

 **Update:** One addition is that this will remove the change from git history but the strings will likely still be in the `op log` and `evolog`.
 Whether they are truly gone from any git housekeeping files is also not completely verified.

+[^1]: Github may have an integration with Google for this so the API key may be disabled as soon as the repo is public anyway, but who knows.